 The TAM model describes users' behavioral attitudes toward using new technology by three predictor variables named perceived ease of use, perceived usefulness, and external variables.
 Behavioral intention to use and consequently actual system use can be predicted by attitude toward using a system based on this model (Figure 1) (Davis, et al., 1989).
-Perceived ease of use and usefulness as two powerful predictors of users' attitudes in this model defined as the level that using a new particular technology is free of effort and the level that using a new particular technology would enhance users' performance respectively.
-This model is also one of the most frequent technology adoption models that are applied and extended in the e-banking technology context.
+Perceived ease of use and usefulness as two powerful predictors of users' attitudes in this model defined as the level that using a new particular technology is free of effort and the level that using a new particular technology adoption models that are applied and extended in the e-banking technology context.